-For further information on where to stay in Dubrovnik check out TripAdvisors Top Hotels.
+For further information on where to stay in Dubrovnik and their top 10 hotels check out TripAdvisors Top Hotels.

-Dubrovnik Airport is located 15.5km from Dubrovnik.
+The main Croatia Airport is Dubrovnik Airport located 15.5km from Dubrovnik.
 There are many cheap flights to Croatia from all over Europe.
 Taxis can be expensive, there is the Airport Bus which will drop you at Pile Gate and then you can catch a taxi from there to your accommodation.